Outdoor International Artist Exhibition August 24 (Mon) – August 30 (Sun), 2026. 12:00 – 18:00 毎日

 We recommend visiting on a clear day for the intended experience, but in case of rain, the front rooms in the kominka will be used to display some of the artworks.

 Part of the exhibition is in areas of the garden that are un-manicured.
-We recommend wearing boots or rain boots due to the rough terrain, insects, and snakes.
+We strongly recommend wearing boots or rain boots due to the rough terrain, insects, and snakes.

 Unfortunately, the Kominka is not wheelchair accessible, and part of the garden is very difficult to access by wheelchair.
 The closest public restroom is located at the Hase Yamazaki.